ideepgagan740/PDAV-School/README.md

 Database used in this website is <b>Mongodb</b>.
 <br>
+Th Main focus whie creating this project is to used CRUD operation.
 CRUD Operation was used to add, delete, update and display any entity like student and Teacher.

 Technologies used:-